Six months after Patelco Credit Union was hit with a

 The order instructs Patelco to bolster its cybersecurity to be in compliance with state and federal requirements.
 The credit union is additionally instructed to retain an independent compliance consultant and report cybersecurity updates to the DFPI.

-Nearly two weeks later, members were still unable to do many basic functions.
+Nearly two weeks later, members were still unable to do some functions, but most had been restored, according to Patelco.

 In a statement, Erin Mendez, president and CEO of Patelco, said the credit union has been working closely with the California DFPI to address their questions and reach a resolution.